 The crisis, and the disjointed response from Washington, has sparked debate over the country’s pandemic preparedness.
-Critics allege that President Donald J. Trump has undermined systems put in place by his predecessor, President Barack Obama, while downplaying the severity of the outbreak for months.
-Other analysts say the crisis is revealing long-standing vulnerabilities in the U.S. reliance on foreign suppliers for critical materials, which could end up reshaping globalization as we know it.
+Hospitals have struggled with shortages of essentials such as ventilators, beds, and masks as global supply chains for such products—many based in China—have been disrupted.
+Critics say President Donald J. Trump has undermined systems put in place by his predecessor, Barack Obama, downplayed the severity of the pandemic, failed to marshal a coherent federal response, and pressured states to reopen schools and businesses too soon.
+Some analysts say the crisis is revealing long-standing vulnerabilities in the U.S. reliance on foreign suppliers for critical materials, which could end up reshaping globalization as we know it.

-The Democratic contenders have released their own proposals for defeating the pandemic, containing its economic fallout, and reforming U.S. public health systems, arguing that current measures are falling far short of what is needed.
+The Democratic nominee, former Vice President Joe Biden, has released his own proposals for defeating the pandemic, containing its economic fallout, and reforming U.S. public health systems, arguing that current measures are falling far short of what is needed.